permaficus/permaficus/README.md

 ### Hi there 👋

-Who am i ?
-A talented coder with 20+ years of experience in diverse environments.
-Highly adaptive with new technology, laser focus on problem solving, can easily work with designated team and highly motivated especially when caffeine is presented
+With over 20 years of experience in coding, I am highly adaptable to new technologies and have a laser focus on problem-solving.
+I work well with teams and am highly motivated, especially when caffeine is involved.

 [//]: # (-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------)